-The Simon Family Tower addition began in summer 2006 and will be completed by the end of the year.
-The Sunrise is located on the first floor in the main atrium space within three recessed wall cavities, totaling an area of 768 sf.
+Riley Sunrise is located on the first floor in the main atrium space The Simon Family Tower addition of Riley Hospital for Children.
 The project was fully developed using Grasshopper, integrating image readers and custom color outputs.
-In total there are over 3800 unique components making up the image and surface, each with a different color, scale, and distance from the wall.
+In total there are over 3800 unique components making up the 768 sf. image, each with a different color, scale, and distance from the wall.

 Our hope is that these super-graphics can serve as a pleasant distraction for visitors of the hospital and lead to discussions that can re-focus a conversation towards something positive and uplifting.